-What is the reality that the Spirit of the Holy One is teaching us in the universal lessons of the Five Towers of Ezra and Nehemiah in Jerusalem?
+What is the truth that the Spirit of the Holy One is revealing to us in our study of these very special Five Towers of Jerusalem?

-First, since this symbolic act of Jacob’s redemption of the Land and people of Israel has been depicted as a single flock of one hundred sheep the Messiah in His teaching more than once organized the people of Israel around this figure of one hundred.
+First, since this symbolic act of Jacob’s redemption of the land and people of Israel has been depicted as a single flock of one hundred sheep the Messiah in His teaching more than once represented our people of Israel around this figure of one hundred.

-Second, the payoff for the redemption of the flock of 100 and the City of Shalem, the ancient plot of land that was located adjacent to Shechem (modern Nablus), was in “silver.”
-In the Torah silver is the metal of redemption.
-The foundation of the Tabernacle was one of redemption, silver, paid for by the redemption of the soul offerings (later temple tax of one-half shekel).
+Second, the payoff for the redemption of the flock of one hundred (Israel) and the City of Shalem, the ancient plot of land that was located adjacent to Shechem (modern Nablus), was in “silver.”
+In the Torah silver is the metal of “redemption.”
+The foundation of the Tabernacle was one of redemption, silver, paid for by the redemption of the soul offerings (later temple tax of one half-shekel).

-Fourth, this reference to the redemption of Israel by El-Elohe-Israel is related to the time when Jacob was given his new name of “Israel.”
-The original historical promise of the redemption of the Land and People of Israel was first given by Adonai to father Abraham.
+Fourth, this reference to the redemption of Israel by El-Elohe-Israel is related to the time when father Jacob was given his new name of “Israel.”
+The original historical promise of the redemption of the Land and People of Israel was first given by Adonai (our G-d) to father Abraham.

-Fifth, therefore, the actual redemption (of the Lamb) that is spiritually depicted in Jacob’s prophetic role-play actions should be seen as credited to father Abraham, the One who the promises were first made to and who believed the promises, and it was this faith of father Abraham, therefore, that actually brought to reality the fulfillment of the actual redemption through his Seed (the Messiah Ben Jacob-Israel is the HaGo’el-the Redeemer in view).
+Fifth, therefore, the actual redemption (of the land and people) that is spiritually depicted in Jacob’s prophetic role-play actions should be seen as credited to father Abraham, the Friend of G-d who the promises were first made to and who “believed” in these promises.
+It was this faith of father Abraham, therefore, that actually brought to reality the fulfillment of the actual redemption through his Seed—the Messiah Ben Jacob-Israel is the HaGo’el-the Redeemer (Lamb) in view here.

 Sixth, this sacred location of the City of Shalem is the first place where Abraham camped when he originally arrived in the promised land of Canaan (Genesis 12:6).
 The site was marked by an “Oak Tree at Moreh.”
-The site of the ancient City of Shalem where the leaders of the 12 tribes rest (are awaiting resurrection) is marked by the Oak Tree at Moreh.
+The site of the ancient City of Shalem where the leaders of tour Twelve tribes rest (awaiti resurrection).
+This site is marked by the Oak Tree at Moreh.

 Seventh, in the Torah there is an entire grove of oak trees in the Valley of Moreh that represent our individual and collective identification with and dependence upon the Messiah and His sacrifice for us.
-This too is prophetic.
-This prophetically speaks of the redemptive ministry that the Messiah, the Lamb of Adonai who takes away the sin of the world, accomplished when He sacrificed His Life as an atonement for our sin on the accursed Oak Tree (Migdal ‘Ets); configured in the shape of the ancient Hebrew letter Tav, the pictograph of “redemption,” “purchase,” and “ownership.”
+This prophetically speaks of the redemptive ministry that the Messiah, the Lamb of Adonai (our G-d) who takes away the sin of the world, accomplished when He sacrificed his life as an atonement for our sin on the accursed Oak Tree (Migdal ‘Ets).
+The Sign of this Oak Tree is configured in the shape of the final letter in our Hebrew twenty-two letter alphabet—-the letter Tav.
+The letter Tav is a picture of a two party transaction whereby “two sticks” intersect (come together).
+The principal transactions that are being symbolized in the Hebrew letter Tav are: “covenant,” “redemption,” “purchase,” and “ownership.”

-The Messiah purchased our peace with G-d (Shalem) through His blood (His life).
+The Messiah purchased our peace with G-d (Shalem) through His blood (the sacrifice of his life).
 Redemption comes through the shedding of the blood of the Messiah.
-The blood represents essentially the sacrifice of all of the life of the Messiah.
-This once-in-eternity redemptive sacrifice of the Messiah includes all of His body, soul, mind and spirit (cf. Leviticus 17:11):
+The blood represents essentially the sacrifice of all of the life of the Messiah; spiritual as well as physical.
+This once-in-eternity redemptive sacrifice of the Messiah includes the sacrifice to G-d of all of his body, soul, mind and spirit (cf. Leviticus 17:11):

-“For the life (literally soul, nephesh) of the flesh is in the blood, and I have given it to you on the altar to make atonement for your souls; for it is the blood by reason of the life (literally soul) that makes atonement.”
+“For the life (literally soul, nefesh) of the flesh is in the blood, and I have given it to you on the altar to make atonement for your souls; for it is the blood by reason of the life (lit. nefesh) that makes atonement.”

-The sacrifice of the life of the Messiah was foreshadowed in the testimony of Abraham’s first sacrifice (upon entering the Promised Land) next to the Oak Tree at Moreh.
+The sacrifice of the life of the Messiah was foreshadowed in the testimony of father Abraham’s first sacrifice that he made upon entering the Promised Land next to the Oak Tree at Moreh.
 “Moreh” (מורה) means “Teacher.”